OpenAMP/website/src/content/blogs/2019-09-23-openamp-project-joins-the-linaro-community-projects-division.md

 ---
 title: OpenAMP project joins the Linaro Community Projects division
-author: openamp
+author: OpenAMP
 layout: post
 description: Linaro Ltd, the open source collaborative engineering organization developing software for the Arm® ecosystem, announced today the keynote speakers for Linaro Connect Bangkok 2019.
 Joining the hundreds of engineers at the Centara Grand, in Bangkok, Thailand 1-5 April 2019, will be industry leaders invited to share their insights into different segments and topics relating to the Arm ecosystem.
 category: news
 date: 2019-09-23 01:00:00
 tags:
-  - Linaro
+  - linaro
-  - Arm
+  - arm
-  - Open
+  - open
-  - Source
+  - source
 image: ../../assets/images/content/openAMP_share_image.png
 ---